WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Navigate back to the tree diagram.

-## Incorporate a virtual folder into a template
+## Incorporate input into a template

 Let's now flesh out the index page with real content.
 Your index page will need to display a tile for each member that links to their individual page.